AviixxWhy/AviixxWhy/README.md

 > The only languages I really know are HTML, CSS and Batch.
 With IRL languages, I speak English, Dutch and a little Russian, for anyone wondering.

-Nice to meet you all.
-If you are interested in learning my ways of coding, please check my repositories.
+> I am currently unemployed.
+I am also not in school any longer.
+I have no certificates or anything else to prove my worth.
+All I really have is some experience and several repositories you can check out.

+  It was a pleasure meeting you.
+Interested in getting to know more of me?
+Check my repositories.
+  Much love - Aviixx(Why)